JochenBaier/cppguard/docs/Quickstart.md

 ##### CppGuard consists of

 - cppguard.dll: needs to be linked to test target (link cppguard.lib)
-- cppguard.hpp: needs to be included in all sources which contains locks, this is automated with '[/FI](https://learn.microsoft.com/en-us/cpp/build/reference/fi-name-forced-include-file?view=msvc-170)' compile option
+- cppguard.h: needs to be included in all sources which contains locks, this is automated with '[/FI](https://learn.microsoft.com/en-us/cpp/build/reference/fi-name-forced-include-file?view=msvc-170)' compile option

 ##### Getting CppGuard